Home HOMESCHOOLING Farm Theme Preschool Ideas and Activities

 Old MacDonald Had A Farm (with puppets)

 To start each day, we sang Old MacDonald Had a Farm.
 To make it more interactive, we used farm animal puppets I made from animal face clip art that I glued to Popsicle sticks.
+You can find cute farm animal face clipart on Teachers Pay Teachers (TpT).
+Here’s a link for a set that’s similar to the faces I used.

-Chickens and Eggs Sensory Play
+Chicken Coop and Eggs Sensory Play

 We learned about chickens and eggs (and no eggs were dropped or cracked in the process).
 It appears I was the one learning about the chickens or the eggs in this picture.